Lanzarote Cycling Holiday

 Your final day’s ride leads you north to the Island’s capital, Arrecife.
 The day starts with quite a tough climb to the village of Femes, perched 600m above sea level on a saddle between two volcanoes.
 This can be avoided by taking an alternative route via Yaiza instead if you prefer.

-After a relaxing downhill run to the town of Uga you again enter the La Geria wine producing region and begin following a scenic road lined with the, by now familiar, ash-covered vineyards.
-Timanfaya National Park makes dramatic a backdrop on the horizon off to your left.
+After a relaxing downhill run to the town of Uga you again enter the La Geria wine producing region and begin following a scenic road through the lunar-landscape-like lava vineyards stretching as far as athe eye can see.
+Timanfaya National Park provides a dramatic backdrop on the horizon off to your left. and you would be forgiven for thinking you have arrived on teh set of some science fiction movie.

-After a a few kilometers you turn right and make a gentle ascent to the village of La Asomada from where a long and exhilarating descent leads you all the way to Puerto del Carmen, the biggest and most popular tourist resort on the island.
+After a a few kilometers of this unique and remarkable scenery you turn right and make a gentle ascent to the village of La Asomada from where a long and exhilarating descent leads you all the way to Puerto del Carmen, the biggest and most popular tourist resort on the island's south coast.

 Day 8 : Arrecife - end of trip